Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: Results

 In Fig.~\ref{fig:DBD_halflife_lambda}, the ``standard" line (red) is without the dim-6 operator and thus independent of $\Lambda$.
 The ``non-standard" lines (blue) show the resulting half-life with the inclusion of the dim-6 operator.
 In the limit $\Lambda \to \infty$ the dim-6 operator decouples and the blue line approaches the red one.
-The half-life can be suppressed or enhanced by several orders of magnitude depending on the scale $\Lambda$ (see Section~\ref{sec:0vbb}).
+The half-life can be suppressed or enhanced by several orders of magnitude depending on the scale $\Lambda$ (see Section~\ref{sec:0vbb}). {For BP3 and BP5, we also present the constraints given in Tab.~\ref{tab:BP_bounds} as light gray regions.
+The limit for BP1 is too weak to be visible.}